mohanadhabib/FlutterCalculator/README.md

-# calculator_project
+# Calculator App

-A new Flutter project.
+A Calculator Made with Flutter .

 ## Getting Started